Hcappers/School/README.md

 # School
-Code that I have worked on during my time in school Each folder is labled with the class I was in at that time
+Code that I have worked on during my time in school <\n>

+Each folder is labled with the class I was in at that time